iurysza/iurysza.github.io/src/content/writing_a_twitter_bot_with_kotlin.md

 ### What we'll be creating

 The idea here is pretty straight forward:
-A twitter bot that downloads videos from tweets and sends them to me on Telegram.
+A Twitter bot that downloads videos from tweets and sends them to me on Telegram.

-Whenever I reply to a post on twitter that has a video, tagging the bot's username, the bot will download the video and send it to me on telegram.
+Whenever I reply to a post on Twitter that has a video, tagging the bot's username, the bot will download the video and send it to me on telegram.
 Simple enough, right?
 You might have even seen something similar in the wild.

 ![Example of a similar bot in the wild](https://i.imgur.com/ov4jueb.png "@BaixaEssaPorra is a popular downloader bot in the brazilian twittersphere")